 Coeds at Mid-Century

 Housing rules for white UK female students were also changing at mid-century.
-From 1904 until the 1960s, these students had been required to live on campus under the supervision of hall staff [or live at home under the supervision of their families].
-Junior journalism major Melinda Manning was one of the UK women who, in 1964, took advantage of the new ruling that allowed white women to live off campus. “’You couldn’t pay me to move back into the dormitory,’” Manning said [in a Kentucky Kernel article from [date]].
+From 1904 until the 1960s, female students had been required to live on campus under the supervision of hall staff [or live at home under the supervision of their families].
+Junior journalism major Melinda Manning was one of the UK women who, in 1964, took advantage of the new ruling that allowed white women to live off campus. “’You couldn’t pay me to move back into the dormitory,’” Manning said to the Kentucky Kernel article in September 1964.
 In explaining her reason for moving off campus, Manning said that finances played an important part in her decision, as did the privacy, freedom, and independence that came with living off-campus.
 Manning explained, “’I enjoy not having to account to everyone for any action…I always resented dormitory house meetings, early morning fire drills, noisy neighbors, and things which interfered with the studying and sleeping I needed to do.’”
 For white women, independent living on their own without a husband, family, or authority figure was a new idea.